Fidelity versus M1 Finance: compare IRA, commissions, investing fees, trading tools, account pros and cons. Which online broker is better?

 Recommendation

-Another area where M1 Finance stands out is with its Pie method of investing, which is cheaper than Fidelity’s robo-advisory model.
+M1 Finance stands out in its Pie-based investing, which is cheaper than Fidelity’s robo-advisory model.
+It also competes strongly on pricing with zero commissions, low margin rates, and high cash interest.

 Fidelity vs M1 Finance Recap